jimmieego/reading-notes/CSS/CSS-in-Depth.md

 ## Working with relative units

 When you’ve multiple ways to solve a particular problem, you’ll need to favor the solution that works more generally under multiple and different circumstances.

+### em

+`em`: 1 em means the font size of the current element.

+Using ems can be convenient when setting properties like `padding`, `height`, `width`, or `border-radius` because these will scale evenly with the element if it inherits different font sizes, or if the user changes the font settings.

+`font-size` ems are derived from the *inherited* font size.
+For most browsers, the default font size is 16px.

+### rem

+`rem`: relative to the root element.

+The `:root` pseudo-class selector is equivalent to the `html` type selector.

+Use rems for font sizes, pixels for borders, and ems for most other measures, especially paddings, margins, and border radius.
+Use percentages for container widths when necessary.